Klan300/league_of_saras/README.md

     ```
     $ virtualenv venv
     ```
-3. Install requirements package.
+3. Setting the developer environment file.
+Create the new file name `.env` in the `league_of_saras` directory.
+Write this code in the file.
     ```
+    DEBUG=False
+    SECRET_KEY="**YOUR OWN SECRET ID.
+CAN BE ANYTHING**"
+    DB_NAME="db.sqlite3"
+    GOOGLE_SECRET="wbtWrbSIBn2t-RrPgBdr2XHt"
+    FACEBOOK_SECRET="34efdbfc31f06a6eba2a3a816ab86c3f"
+    ```
+4. Install requirements package.
+    ```
     (venv) pip install -r requirements.txt
     ```
-4. Migrate the data to your database.
+5. Migrate the data to your database.
     ```
     (venv) python manage.py migrate
     ```
-5. Run the server and enjoy the experience.
+6. Run the server and enjoy the experience.
     ```
     (venv) python manage.py runserver
     ```